Running in a browser

 const htmlvalidate = new HtmlValidate();

-const report = htmlvalidate.validateString(markup, "my-file.html");
+const report = await htmlvalidate.validateString(markup, "my-file.html");

 Example